Gender novels: Middlesex

 One of the most famous gender novels that came out of this period was Jeffrey Eugenides's Pulitzer Prize winning work, Middlesex.
 The novel details the story of Cal Stephanides, an intersex person growing up in the 1960s.
 Cal was diagnosed with 5 alpha-reductase deficiency syndrome, which means that his masculine hormones were suppressed in the womb.
 Cal, therefore, was born genetically as a male but raised by a female in Detroit.
 At different stages throughout the novel, Cal wears dresses and does his hair in a feminine way and then switches to more masculine suits.
 Gender is not seen as a static framework in Middlesex, which highlights Eugenides's perspective of gender itself; as fluid and ever-changing societal construct.
 It is one of the first texts to openly discuss people who suffer from genetic sex diseases such as with 5 alpha-reductase deficiency syndrome.
-Therefore, with over four million copies of it being sold worldwide, Middlesex has been one of the most successful and fundamental pieces of literature that is preoccupied with gender and its properties, whilst discussing the link between gender, genetics and science.
+Therefore, with over four million copies of it being sold worldwide, Middlesex has been one of the most successful and fundamental pieces of literature that is preoccupied with gender and its properties, while discussing the link between gender, genetics and science.

 The Symptoms of Being Human

 Jeff Garvin's 2016 novel Symptoms of Being Human is another text that can be considered a gender novel.
 The book tells the story of young Riley Cavanaugh, who is a 'gender fluid' adolescent who writes a blog about the struggles of being a teenager, such as bullying and anxiety.
 The story revolves around Riley's life and their decision to come out as gender-fluid to the world.
 In an interview, Garvin states that his goal in writing the book was to emphasize how hard it is for gender-fluid people to live in this world, without constantly being reminded of this entire construct of gender.
 He added that:

-It’s important to point out that [in real life], most gender-fluid people can’t avoid gendered pronouns—they’re everywhere... my point: a language is a powerful tool for thoughts.
+It’s important to point out that [in real life], most gender-fluid people can't avoid gendered pronouns—they’re everywhere... my point: a language is a powerful tool for thoughts.
 So, if a nonbinary person asks you to address them using a pronoun that seems unnatural or awkward to you, honour their request!
 The awkwardness will pass, your friend will feel respected, and you’ll have taken a significant step toward rewiring your brain and the brains of those with whom you speak.

 This novel was a first in the representation of gender-fluid people and was well received by critics and audiences alike.